stammfrei/devops-technical-test/README.md

   I used back at Leocare) but I got some weird error messages using fpm so I fallbacked to apache2.

-- I created a working wordpress container using apache2 and dockerfile and tested it with `docker compose`.
+- I created a working wordpress container using apache2 and dockerfile (to iterate faster) and tested it with `docker compose`.

 - I wanted to be able to configure the container using env vars so I modified the [wp-config.php](./packer/ansible/templates/wp-config.php.j2).